 Products You May Like

-AC powered (110V AC Receptacle) LED Flex Strips with super bright SMD 5050 directional LEDs for indoor/outdoor use - available in white & a variety of colors and can be run in continuous lengths up to 150-feet.
+AC power (110V AC Receptacle) LED Flex Strips with high-output SMD 3528 directional LEDs for indoor/outdoor use - available in white temperatures and colors.

 What can I do with these LED Strip Lights?

 Popular applications for these strip lights include: cove lighting, under cabinet lighting, accent lighting, outdoor patio lighting and much more.
 Take a look at the applications tab to the right for some application photos from customers like you.

 How do I know what power supply to use?

 The Standard Density LED flex strips need to be powered by 12VDC, the amperage of the power supply is the only thing that will vary which affects the total wattage your power supply can handle.
 (Wattage = Volts x Amps)

 These flex strip lights run at 7.2 Watts/meter (roughly 2.2 Watts/ft.)
 So just find out the length you are running, figure in your wattage and select a 12VDC output power supply that can handle that wattage.
 You don't want to max out your power supply, so it is usually a good idea to get a slightly larger power supply than you may need.